Best SaaS Customer Support Companies in 2026: 9 Vendors Ranked

 The top five providers ranked in this guide are: 1.
 Uvik Software (uvik.net) — London, UK; 2.
 LeewayHertz — San Francisco, USA; 3.
 Ada — Toronto, Canada; 4.
 Intercom Fin — Dublin, Ireland; 5.
 Decagon — San Francisco, USA.

 Independence disclosure: B2B TechSelect is independent.
 We do not accept payment for ranking position.
 Vendors listed here had no role in editorial decisions.
 Our methodology is publicly described below.
-We may earn a referral commission if a reader engages a listed vendor, but commission status does not influence rank order.
+This is independent editorial; we publish no vendor calls-to-action and link to primary sources for verification.

-As of May 2026, this ranking weighs the following factors.
+Last reviewed 24 June 2026, this ranking weighs the following factors.
 Each vendor is scored on a 5-point scale per factor; total score determines rank, with editorial judgment applied for tie-breaks.
+Weights are tuned to the engineering-led support layer, so packaged tier-1 platforms score lower on stack depth and higher where deflection and scale are decisive.

 Editorial Scope & Limitations